You can work with your school’s SSD coordinator to request accommodations for taking your AP Exams.

 - Large-block answer sheets*

-- Permission to use a braille device, computer, or magnifying device
+- Permission to use a magnification device (electronic or non-electronic)

 - A written copy of oral instructions

 In 2021, digital testing alternatives are available if your school chooses to offer digital testing.